Bursaries in Health

 3. Will I have to Pay or Work Anything Back?

-The bursaries are awarded on a work-back system - on a year for a year basis.
+The bursaries are awarded on a work back principal on a year for a year basis.
 Community Service Year will count towards the student's 1st year of bursary obligation, although internship years will not.
-Students may start paying, that is working, back their bursary obligation as soon as they have successfully completed their studies
+Students who are working, may start paying back their bursary obligation as soon as they have successfully completed their studies.

 4. Who Can Apply for a Bursary?

 To apply for one of these bursaries you must be:

 Bursars are expected to furnish the Department with satisfactory proof of registration at an accredited academic institution at the start of the financial year.
 He or she is also expected to submit all annual or supplementary examination results to the Department within 30 days of receiving such results.